Pierrepont Noyes: Early life

 Pierrepont "P. B." Noyes was born in the Oneida Community (1848–1880), a group of religious perfectionists who lived communally in New York State.
 The Community was led by Noyes' father, John Humphrey Noyes.

 In the early years of the Community, members practiced birth control in order to keep the birthrate low.
 By the late 1860s, Noyes and other Community members developed an interest in selective breeding.
 They hoped that religious devotion might be inheritable, and that they could pass on their own strong sense of spirituality to another generation.
-They called their eugenics experiment “stirpiculture” and the children born in the experiment were known as stirpicults.
+They called their eugenics experiment "stirpiculture" and the children born in the experiment were known as stirpicults.
 Between 1869 and 1879, forty-five "stirpicults" were born.
 Pierrepoint was the son of John Humphrey Noyes and Harriet Maria Worden, and he was a product of their eugenic outlook.
+Through his father, he was a first cousin once removed of U.S. President Rutherford B. Hayes.

 Like all Community children, Noyes was raised in the children's wing of the group's home.
 He visited his mother occasionally, and in his autobiography recalled being closer to his mother than to his father: "I owe immensely more to my mother, in the warp and woof of character, than I do to my father.
 He never seemed a father to me in the ordinary sense.
 I revered him, but he was much too far away, too near to heaven and God."

 After the Community voted to disband in 1880, Noyes lived with his mother.

 Oneida Limited

 After studying at Colgate University, followed by Harvard University, P.B.
-Noyes joined Oneida Limited, the company which emerged from the commune after his father's death.
-He went on to become president of the company, steering it towards specialising in silverware and stainless steel cutlery.
-In 1894, he married another stirpicult, Corinna Ackley Kinsley (Also his half-niece), and the couple had three children.
+Noyes joined Oneida Limited, the company that emerged from the commune after his father's death.
+He went on to become president of the company, steering it towards specializing in silverware and stainless steel cutlery.
+In 1894, he married another stirpicult, Corinna Ackley Kinsley (who was also his half-niece), and the couple had three children.

 As the head of Oneida Limited, Noyes developed the company's ideology.
 He believed that "good wages were essential to good morale," and in 1904 proposed a policy of voluntary salary reductions for management whenever the company was in financial difficulties.
 The company followed this during economic troubles in 1921.
 Historian Maren Lockwood Carden wrote that, "Noyes halved his own salary, the directors took a one-third reduction, and the other officials took smaller ones in proportion to their regular salaries."

-Noyes also encouraged the development of Sherrill, New York as a community for employees.
-In 1905 the company laid out plans for the town, giving bonuses to those employees who built their own homes there.
+Noyes also encouraged the development of Sherrill, New York, as a community for employees.
+In 1905, the company laid out plans for the town, giving bonuses to those employees who built their own homes there.
 The company also helped to fund athletic clubs, a golf course, and the building of a new elementary school and a new high school.